dsward2/LocalRadio/BUILD.md

 Most of the open-source tools and libraries - with the notable exception of rtl\_fm\_localradio - were built with MacPorts, then the executables were copied into the Xcode project, and the install\_name\_tool was used to change the install names and rpaths to "@executable_path/../Frameworks/".

 The following list of MacPorts packages must be installed to build LocalRadio in Xcode.
-Use the MacPorts "sudo port install" command, which may also require automatic installation of some other package dependencies.
+Use the MacPorts "sudo port install" command, which may also trigger the automatic installation of some other package dependencies.

-=== new list
 * automake
 * autoconf
 * dylibbundler